kkatsi/recipes-remix/README.md

 - Client-Side Rendering (CSR): Once the initial page is loaded, the app takes advantage of React and React Query to handle all subsequent page navigations on the client side.
 This means that when a user navigates to a different page, only the necessary data is fetched, and the page updates without a full page reload, ensuring a fast and fluid experience.

 This setup allows for hybrid rendering, where you get the benefits of SSR for the initial load and CSR for seamless in-app navigation.

+## DummyJSON API
+- DummyJSON is a free and publicly available API that serves a wide range of dummy data, including recipes.
+In this project, it is used as the backend to provide recipe data to the app.
+- The app makes HTTP requests to fetch a list of recipes, detailed recipe data, and metadata such as images and descriptions.

+You can learn more about the DummyJSON API [here](https://dummyjson.com/)

 ## License